SK108045/windows-nginx-webdev-stack/README.md

 ### Repository maintenance

 If you find issues or have improvements:
-- Use the issue tracker
+- Open an issue in the repository
 - Submit pull requests

 This guide is a starting point to how Real-world applications work.